Stanford-Elsevier: Most-cited researchers in the world

 Every year since 2019, researchers at Stanford University, with the collaboration of Elsevier-Scopus, have published a study on the most-cited authors in the world, based on their publications in the Scopus database.

 Among other information, the study provides two large tables in which it positions the 100,000 most-cited authors in the world by field.
-Since 2020, it has also included researchers who, even though they are not ranked in this first group, are among the 2% most cited in their discipline.
+Since 2020, it has also included researchers who, even though they are not ranked in this first group, are among the 2% most cited in their main discipline.

 Of the two tables, the first considers the professional career of the researchers and includes the aggregated results from 1996 to the year before the edition.
 The second is focused only on the last year in the series, and could forecast future situations if the trends are maintained.
 Each of the tables contains around 200,000 entries.